antonarboleda/csprimer/notes.md

 - A main reason of why python is slow is due to pointer chasing.
 The data structures like Classes and hash tables use pointers rather than a C array which you have to explicitly declare a type.

+CPU Memory
+- Processors have multiple cores
+- Each core can have multiple threads
+- Question: What's the difference between a core and a CPU?
+- Measure in cycles.
+- A memory access from the L1 cache is ~4 cycles and ~14 cycles for the ~L2 cache.
+Prefetching for the L2 cache might bring down the # of cycles from 14 to 9
+- The performance of a memory system isn't characterized by a single number.
+Instead, it is a mountain of temporal and spatial locality whose elevations can vary over an order of magnitude.
+Spacial locality can affect the performance of the memory of a system because if items are spatially distanct from each other, it takes more time to process them.
+Temporal quality corresponds to the size of the data.
+Larger datasets take more time to process.

+CPU Timing
+- I used a multipass VM and worked in VIM to test and make changes
+- Timing when running in user space and in system (kernel) space is measured in clock ticks when using the `times()` syscall.
+- When running a process on multiple CPU cores, if they run in parallel on separate CPUs, they should take the same time.
+If we run multiple processes on a single CPU, the OS will run the programs concurrently.
+This is one of the main takeaways from this exercise.
+One of the core responsibilities of the OS is to switch between running processes in a way where they can share the underlying CPU (across multiple cores if available) without having to explicitly cooperate.
+In order to experiment with multiple cores I had to manually increase the number of cores on my multipass VM.
+- Learned how to read through through man pages more effectively and use VIM.
+This tutorial was pretty helpful https://www.youtube.com/watch?v=RzAkjX_9B7E
+- At companies I've worked at, we've used virtual machines for development and this felt similar.
+A note for my future self - in order to work on this, I mounted folders from my local FS onto a multipass shell.